 Well, for starters, I might have a slight keyboard addiction.
 I’ve tested basically every viable Mac keyboard in the market.
 Okay, maybe not every single one, but just to give you an idea …

-Trying to find the best Mac keyboard has been a personal mission of mine ever since I switched from PC to Mac.
+Finding ways to improve my Mac’s performance and workflow is my favorite hobby.
+But, trying to find the best Mac keyboard has been a personal mission of mine ever since I switched from PC to Mac.
 I quickly found out that getting a keyboard to cooperate with a Mac seamlessly isn’t always as straightforward, and that some keyboards are only partially up to the task.
 Unfortunately, the downsides are not something that the manufacturers like to mention on the box.

 This is where the following roundup and comparison comes into play.
 What follows is a list of six of the best Mac keyboards, their pros and cons, prices, and overall impressions after using each one for at least a month.

 What you need to know before looking for your best Mac keyboard